ZoidPay (ZPAY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ZoidPay Historical Price

-According to the latest data gathered on ZoidPay live price page, the current price of ZoidPay is 0.003415USD.
+According to the latest data gathered on ZoidPay live price page, the current price of ZoidPay is 0.003400USD.
 The circulating supply of ZoidPay(ZPAY) is

 In the past 24 hours, ZoidPay has shown a price movement of